top of page

 Software Design and Generative AI

-Together with our collaborator Prof. Rafael Priknadlicki at Pontifícia Universidade Católica do Rio Grande do Sul, we are studying how generative AI is impacting software development, as well as how generative AI can be leveraged in creating new software design tools.
+Together with collaborators Victoria Jackson and Rafael Priknadlicki, we are studying how generative AI is impacting software development, as well as how generative AI can be leveraged in creating new software design tools.

 Software Maintenance Meetings

-Together with our collaborator Prof. Janet Burge at Colorado College, we are studying software maintenance meetings: regularly scheduled meetings during which a team addresses ongoing maintenance issues with a deployed system.
+Together with our collaborator Janet Burge, we are studying software maintenance meetings: regularly scheduled meetings during which a team addresses ongoing maintenance issues with a deployed system.
 We are especially studying how information is shared and captured, assessing the quality of automatically generated meeting summaries, and developing new tools in support of these kinds of meetings.

 Recent papers: "Characterizing Software Maintenance Meetings: Information Shared, Discussion Outcomes, and Information Captured", " Recurring Distributed Software Maintenance Meetings: Toward an Initial Understanding"